JiaaoWANG-ut/DPGEN-DIMER/README.md

 # DPGEN-DIMER
 A modification of  [DPGEN](https://github.com/deepmodeling/dpgen) code, we add  the [dimer method](http://theory.cm.utexas.edu/henkelman/pubs/henkelman99_7010.pdf) as a method of model deviation, which could make our MLFF model predict the saddle points with high precision and few training data.
+And, it can be used as a good transition state sampling method for rare events collection.

 ## Requirements:
 python>=3.8.0